Nitrogen Cycle Definition

 One concern that has been raised about the use of artificial nitrate fertilizer is that when it gets into rivers, lakes, and even the ocean, it can cause runaway growth of plant life there.

 More plant life might sound like a good thing – but not when aquatic plants include algae that can block sun and oxygen from getting to other aquatic organisms, and even produce toxins that make humans and other animals sick!

 Nitrate fertilizer in water supplies has been blamed for some blooms of “red tides,” “brown tides,” and Pfiesteria bacteria – all of which produce toxins that can sicken or kill humans and other animals.

-The question of how to keep farmlands fertile and feed the hungry without using nitrate fertilizers is still being investigated by scientists.
-It is hoped that some day, sustainable practices using natural or genetically engineered nitrogen-fixing plants may allow farmers to produce high crop yields without adding high concentrations of artificial nitrates to the soil.
+The question of how to keep farmlands fertile without using nitrate fertilizers is still being investigated by scientists.
+It is hoped that someday, sustainable practices using natural or genetically engineered nitrogen-fixing plants may allow farmers to produce high crop yields without adding high concentrations of artificial nitrates to the soil.

 Examples of the Nitrogen Cycle

 The Story of Thanksgiving

 The story of the first Thanksgiving goes that the pilgrims feasted with the Indians to celebrate their first harvest in the New World.
 But why was this harvest a big enough deal to throw a feast over?
 And why, exactly, was it important that the Indians and the European settlers ate together?

 When the European settlers came to the Americas, they had very little idea of how to survive here.
 Having worked farms in back in England for generations, the pilgrims assumed that farming here would be very much the same.
 That turned out not to be the case.
 The pilgrims had a difficult time growing or finding enough food to last them through the winter.